 Account Lockout Best Practices

-Set up an Account Lockout Policy using these Best Practices
+Best Practices for Setting up an Account Lockout Policy

 - Account lockout duration: 1440 minutes